Campus Offices and Services

 119 W. Greenwich Street

-All students must register their vehicle(s) with the Moravian College Police Department if they park on campus or up to one half-mile from campus.
-There is an annual fee for commuter students for registering a car on campus, which should be done at the Moravian College Police Department at the beginning of the term.
+All students must register their vehicle(s) with the Moravian University Police Department if they park on campus or up to one half-mile from campus.
+There is an annual fee for commuter students for registering a car on campus, which should be done at the Moravian University Police Department at the beginning of the term.
 Resident students authorized to have a vehicle on campus must participate in an annual parking selection process.
 Students who choose to live off campus within a half mile may not enter the selection process.
 Freshmen students are not authorized to have a vehicle on campus.
 Parking permit stickers must be appropriately displayed on the lower left corner of the driver’s side rear windshield.
 All students issued a parking permit are only allowed to park in the designated lot and are not permitted to park on any roadway or parking lot within a 1/2 mile of Main Campus or the Hurd Campus.
 All students are responsible for familiarizing themselves with the institutional parking policy.
-The Parking Rules and Regulations can be viewed on AMOS.
-Log in, click on the Campus Life tab, and then click on Campus Safety.
-In the Campus Safety Forms, you can view and download the Parking Rules and Regulations.
+The Parking Rules and Regulations can be viewed by clicking here.

 Questions about parking and vehicle operation on campus should be directed to Campus Police, 610 861-1421.

 The institutional registrar manages scheduling for day session students and course registration for all sessions.
 The office maintains academic records, posts grades on the campus network, and provides transcripts upon written request.
 The registrar also processes course additions and withdrawals, parent and student name and address changes, declarations of major, changes of major, graduation certification, diploma orders, veteran certifications, verifications of enrollment, loan deferments, and approvals of summer study at other institutions.
 The office also provides forms and course information for cross registration at LVAIC institutions and for internships and independent study.